wdlcameron/Thebes/README.md

 ## Status
 Early stage of development.
 The first iteration of the pipeline is complete but it is not user friendly.
+As the project develops, the jupyter notebook segmented into individual python scripts and will be replaced by a demo notebook to teach users how to use it.
+A GUI is also in the works.